wschenk/willschenk.com/content/articles/2014/pulling-data-out-of-google-analytics.md

 ---
-:title: Pulling data out of Google Analytics
+title: Pulling data out of Google Analytics
-:subtitle: see who's talking about your stuff
+subtitle: see who's talking about your stuff
-:tags: socialinvestigator, howto, ruby, googleanalytics
+tags:
+  - socialinvestigator
+  - howto
+  - ruby
+  - googleanalytics
-:header_image: lava-lamp.jpg
+header_image: lava-lamp.jpg
-:date: 2014-12-04
+date: 2014-12-04
+historical: true
+aliases:
+  - "/pulling-data-out-of-google-analytics/"
 ---
 I like staring at the real time stats of [Google Analytics](http://www.google.com/analytics/).
 As a dashboard, it's not really as amazing as [Chartbeat](https://chartbeat.com) is, and it doesn't let you drill down into the data as much as [Mixpanel](https://mixpanel.com).
 But GA is super simple to setup and it's Google, so everyone uses it.